Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Waveform, Spectra and Observability of GWs with KL Oscillations

 The area between the source and detector curves is related to SNR by the following relation \citep{Berry2014},

 where $h_c(f)$ is the strain amplitude of the source and $h_d(f)$ denotes noise amplitude of detector.
-For the models shown in our analysis, the SNR for DECIGO is about 8 at $e_{\rm in, max} \sim 0.987$ for Model AKL1.
-Similarly the SNR is about 16 for Model AKL2 at $e_{\rm in, max} \sim 0.964$.
-Since the design sensitivity of BBO is better than DECIGO, the SNR for BBO would be larger.

-For Model BKL1, the signal is not loud enough for BBO, but that for aLISA SNR is $\sim 17$, which could be observable.
+For the models shown in our analysis, the SNR for LISA is about $\sim 162$, 210 and 195 for Model IA1, Model IA1$_3$ and Model IB6 at the distance 10kpc, respectively.
+Since the design sensitivity of BBO and DECIGO is better than LISA, the SNR would be larger for them.
+If the observer is at 16Mpc, the strain amplitude for the above models is not loud enough for LISA, but still in observable range for DECIGO or BBO.